lakshmichandrika/Azure-IoT-Hub-Project-with-Stream-Analytics-Streaming-Data-Azure-Data-Engineering-Project/README.md

 14.check the storage account,container -refresh and check where we can see a file gets generated

-15. Afre complete make sure to stop job.
+15. After completing make sure to stop job.